jenca-adam/awiki/pages/hiai2017different/page.md

 ## Reference

-Fumio Hiai, Milan Mosonyi, Different quantum f-divergences and the reversibility of quantum operations,Reviews in Mathematical Physics, 29(07), 1750023, Apr 2017,
+Fumio Hiai, Milan Mosonyi, Different quantum f-divergences and the reversibility of quantum operations, Reviews in Mathematical Physics, 29(07), 1750023, Apr 2017,

 ## Abstract
   The concept of classical $f$-divergences gives a unified framework to